pyta-uoft/website/index.md

 ### C0413: Wrong import position {#C0413}

-Imports should be placed at the top of the module (below the docstring)....
+Imports should be placed at the top of the module above any other code (below the docstring).

 ```python
 my_list = ['a', 'b']